Preceptor for the Master of Arts Program in the Social Sciences (MAPSS)

 BA, Economics, Smith College

-Alicia has worked as a Preceptor in the Public Policy Studies Department, teaching a senior seminar and advising undergraduate BA theses.
+Alicia has worked as a Preceptor in the Master of Arts Program in the Social Sciences as well as the Public Policy Studies Department, which involves advising student theses from start to finish.
+In addition, she was a Robert Park Lecturer at the University of Chicago in 2013, when she taught a self-designed course entitled Reproduction and Reproductive Rights.
 She has also co-taught Problems in the Study of Sexuality and worked as a TA for multiple sociology courses.
 At Alverno College, Alicia taught the course Research Methods in the Behavioral Sciences.
-In Spring 2013, she will be a Robert Park Lecturer at the University of Chicago, where she will teach Sociology of Reproduction.

 A Baby Story as a Source of Information about Birth: The Messages and Their Implications